ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 There are two ways to grab the taxonomic information necessary.
 First you can use the [WoRMS Taxon Match Tool](https://www.marinespecies.org/aphia.php?p=match).
 The tool accepts lists of scientific names (each unique name as a separate row in a .txt, .csv, or .xlsx file) up to 1500 names and provides an interface for selecting the match you want for ambiguous matches.
-A step by step guide on using WoRMS Taxa Match Tool for the MBON Pole to Pole found here: https://marinebon.org/p2p/protocols/WoRMS_quality_check.pdf (NOTE from Abby: the instructions are very specific to the mbon pole to pole data.
-I wonder if we rewrite this guide here in this page but more generically?)
+A step by step guide on using WoRMS Taxa Match Tool for the MBON Pole to Pole found [here](https://marinebon.org/p2p/protocols/WoRMS_quality_check.pdf).

 The other way to get the taxonomic information you need is to use [worrms](https://cran.r-project.org/web/packages/worrms/worrms.pdf)
 (yes there are two `r`'s in the package name) or [pyworms](https://github.com/iobis/pyworms).

-(NOTE from Abby- I think we should remove this example challenge.
-I'm not sure it helps people with what to do.
-Instead some example lookups using worrms and pyworms seems like it would be better to have.)

 | Darwin Core Term         | Description                                                                       | Example                                               |
 |--------------------------|-----------------------------------------------------------------------------------|-------------------------------------------------------|